H(a)unting Songs: Hunters, Hammocks and Radio, Túlio Rosa

 - Direction: Túlio Rosa

-Creation and performance: Flavia Pinheiro, Lore D’selys and Matte de Blasio
+- Creation and performance: Italo Tavares, Matte de Blasio and Túlio Rosa

-Support and production management: That Might Be Right
+- Production support and management: That Might Be Right